Conscious use of smartphones

 Effects on romantic relationships

 In a study, Radtke took a close look at the smartphone and its effects on romantic relationships.
-So can our mobile phones be a relationship killer?
-"I wouldn't put it that way," explains the scientist, "because that would mean that mobile phones are only negative."
+So can our mobile phones lead to the breakup of a relationship?
+"I wouldn't put it that way," the scientist explains, "because that would mean that mobile phones only have negative effects."
 Many people have got to know each other via their smartphones and dating apps are very popular.
 "You can also use them to manage a lot of things in relationships," continues Radtke.
-"You can quickly coordinate things and you're close if you're in a long-distance relationship."
-Even within the family, people are communicating more, as research shows, and people are closer to each other through messenger services, even if they live further away.
+"You can coordinate things quickly and you feel close if you're in a long-distance relationship."
+Even within the family, people are communicating more, as research shows, and people are closer to each other using messenger services, even if they live further away.
 The smartphone therefore also has potential for positive aspects.

-Many people find it difficult to simply put their smartphone down because they are afraid of missing out on something.
-Experts call this phenomenon 'fear of missing out', or FOMO for short, and describes the fear that we will miss out on information, events, experiences or decisions that could improve our lives if we don't keep ourselves constantly informed.
+Many people consider it difficult to put their smartphone down because they are afraid of missing something.
+Experts call this phenomenon 'fear of missing out', or FOMO for short, and describes the fear that we will miss information, events, experiences, or decisions that could improve our lives if we don't keep ourselves constantly informed.
 This is especially true for younger people.
-In order to strategically avoid a conflict in this case, the expert advises having fixed times when you use your smartphone.
+The expert advises having fixed times when you use your smartphone to avoid a conflict in this case.

 Study offers help for self-help

-An important prerequisite for changing behaviour is conscious use of the smartphone.
+An important prerequisite for changing behaviour is the conscious use of the smartphone.
 "We first used psychoeducation (psychoeducation means guiding people to acquire knowledge, editor's note) and told people about the consequences of using their phone in the presence of others.
-This may not apply to every person, but there are also findings that show that some people really suffer from this and it can even lead to depressive symptoms."
+These consequences may not apply to every person, but there are also findings that show that some people really suffer from this behaviour and it can even lead to depressive symptoms."
 Customised plans made it possible to see exactly where people placed the phone.
 "Some people don't always necessarily put the phone in another room, they put it in a basket, put it on silent or they don't take it with them when they go for a walk outside.
-The important thing in all of this is that you first become aware of how you use your mobile phone," says Radtke.
+The most important thing is that you first become aware of how you use your mobile phone," says Radtke.
 However, from a psychological point of view, it is not enough to become aware of the problem and have an intention to do something different; you also have to translate this intention into behaviour.
-That's why you need these very specific plans, which participants should also carry with them so that they are constantly in front of their eyes.
+For that reason, you need these very specific plans, which participants should also carry with them so that they are constantly in front of their eyes.
 Even if you suddenly need your mobile phone urgently, these self-regulation strategies can help you to return to your original plan afterwards.

 Use can be addictive

-However, smartphone use can not only be problematic in relationships.
-In teaching, both at schools and universities, it can stand in the way of successful learning.
+However, smartphone use cannot only be problematic in relationships.
+In teaching, at both schools and universities, it can stand in the way of successful learning.
 Radtke is also involved in a project entitled STUDY Smart, which is investigating smartphone time-outs and their effect on learning behaviour and well-being.
 So what does healthy smartphone use look like from a scientific perspective?
-This is still an open question, answers Radtke, as it often goes hand in hand with the amount of time spent using it, which is healthy or unhealthy.
+This is still an open question, Radtke answers, as it often goes hand in hand with the amount of time spent using it, which is healthy or unhealthy.
 However, this can only be answered individually.
 "If we realise that we can no longer put the smartphone aside, that would be a typical addiction indicator.
-Even if I can no longer manage to leave the house without my smartphone, or I feel alone when I don't have my mobile phone with me, then I should be careful and try to reduce it and consider in which situations I use it more than I actually intended to."
+Even if I can no longer manage to leave the house without my smartphone, or I feel alone when I don't have my mobile phone with me, then I should be careful and try to reduce the use of it and consider in which situations I use it more than I actually intended to."
 In everyday life, this could mean that the smartphone distracts me from work, takes up all my attention that I could otherwise perhaps give to my children or my partner or I lose myself in digital games."
-Studies have also shown that smartphone use is significantly higher at weekends than on weekdays.
+Studies demonstrated that smartphone use is significantly higher at weekends than on weekdays.

-To reduce usage, you could either try to consciously put your mobile phone aside, perhaps reduce the number of apps you have or simply mute chat groups.
-"Then, after a certain amount of time, you realise that you might not be missing out on anything after all, because some things aren't relevant," says Radtke in conclusion, because "there's no one solution for everyone.
-Just like with diet and exercise, you always have to be careful not to do too much or too little, otherwise it becomes unhealthy."
+In order to reduce usage, you could either try to put your mobile phone aside wilfully, perhaps reduce the number of apps you have on the phone or simply mute apps you use with chat groups.
+"Then, after a certain amount of time, you realise that you might not be missing out on anything after all, because some things aren't relevant," says Radtke in conclusion, because "there is no one solution for everyone.
+Just like nutrition and physical activity go hand in hand, you always have to be careful not to do too much or too little, otherwise it becomes unhealthy."

 Uwe Blass